ciphernom/specforge/README.md

 # SpecForge

-SpecForge is a system currently in development designed to enhance the translation of software intent into implementation through the use of Large Language Models (LLMs).
+SpecForge is an experimental system currently in development designed to enhance the translation of software intent into implementation through the use of Large Language Models (LLMs).
 As alpha/beta software, it should be used with caution, understanding that it is still under refinement and may contain bugs or incomplete features.

 ## Introduction